TwicPics/components/documentation/react.md

 } );
 ```

-into the app startup of your `React` project.
+into the entry point file your `React` project.

 #### index.jsx (React 16+)